Reading time: About 4 minutes

 I give you this list close to the North American summer solstice to help you with plans for your own summer reading.
-I list my top 5 fiction reads followed by my top 5 non-fiction ones.
-After these highlighted titles, I’ll name the other books I’ve read in each category, in order of preference.
+I list my top five fiction reads followed by my top five non-fiction ones.
+After these highlighted titles, I name the other books I’ve read in each category, in order of preference.

 Please note I don’t generally read sci-fi or fantasy.
-I pass no judgment on those who do; my tastes don’t usually run in those directions.
+I pass no judgment on those who do; my tastes just don’t run in those directions.

 TOP 5 FICTION TITLES:

 - O’Farrell, Maggie.
 The Marriage Portrait.
 Renaissance Italy is the setting for this luscious historical novel telling the story of a young girl who is married off for political reasons to the ruler of a neighbouring area.
 Maggie O’Farrell has produced another unputdownable winner.

 - Quinn, Joanna.
 The Whalebone Theatre.
 Really enjoyed this charming story about a dysfunctional British family from just after the turn of the last century until the Second World War.
 Charming, engaging and thoroughly imaginative.

 - Strout, Elizabeth.
 Lucy by the Sea.
 This very slim novel rewards the reader with crystalline prose describing the struggles — and the rewards — of isolation during the Covid pandemic.
 If you’ve never read any Elizabeth Strout, do yourself a favour and read one of her books right now!
 Olive Kitteridge would be a good choice for newbies.